MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection

-{\bfseries \parindent{0em}Robustness to common image corruptions.} We assessed the robustness of detectors against different unseen image distortions.
-We trained models on GenFace and tested their performance on distorted images from \cite{DF1.0}.
-Seven types of perturbations are involved, each with five intensity levels.
-As shown in Fig.~\ref{figrob}, we tested the models on various image distortions, such as saturation changes, contrast adjustments, block distortions, white Gaussian noise, blurring, pixelation, and video compression.
-We averaged the AUC scores of the detector on seven types of corrupted images.
+We assess the robustness of detectors against different unseen image distortions.
+We train models on GenFace and test their performance on distorted images from \cite{DF1.0}.
+Ten types of perturbations are involved, each with five intensity levels.
+As shown in Fig.~\ref{figrob}, we test the models on various image distortions, such as saturation changes, contrast adjustments, block distortions, white Gaussian noise, blurring, pixelation, video compression, upscaling, downscaling, and cropping.
 An intensity of 0 indicates no degradation.
-When adopting perturbations of different severities, the changes in AUC for all detectors are presented in Fig.~\ref{figrob}.
-The results show that our model consistently surpasses all other methods across seven types of image degradation.